Hammadulhaq123/Numalyse/README.md

 At its core, Numalyse serves as a comprehensive solution for students, professionals, and enthusiasts seeking accurate and efficient answers to complex mathematical challenges.
 Whether it's tackling iterative methods like the Bisection Method and Newton-Raphson Method, or delving into intricate algebraic equations, Numalyse excels in delivering precise solutions.

+## Contributing

+Contributions are always welcome!

+See `CONTRIBUTION.md` for ways to get started.

+Please adhere to this project's `code of conduct`.

 ## Cloning the Repository (NodeJS and npm Reqd.)

 Clone the project in any directory.